lrassaby/lrassaby.github.io/_posts/2017-02-05-versace-eyewear.md

 demo: https://www.youtube.com/watch?v=ZRonQmAInfo
 ---
 In September of 2016, I recorded this original composition for [Versace Eyewear][versace-eyewear] with the unstoppable flamenco guitarist, [Jackson Scott][jackson].
-It was used as part of Versace's Spring 2017 campaign.
+It was used in Versace's Spring 2017 campaign.

 <div class="iframe-wrapper">